rikakal/BOTB-Discord-Bot/README.md

 *The data parsing can be updated as well to fit the format of your Excel sheet in ``databaseService.js`` line 99.*

+## LIMITATIONS
+*Disclaimer: these instructions are for Discord's website current format as of February 5, 2025 -- Discord may change this format in the future.
+This is also using Discord.js version 14.16.3*

+The bot is currently configured to only allow commands from users who have a role that has the "Create Events" permission enabled.
+Users who are Administrators are able to use the bot commands.

 ## SETUP
 Required:
 - Discord account